rozahp/customize-iso/README.md

 # customize-iso
-Simple instructions on how to customize ISOs like live kali
+Simple instructions on how to customize ISOs like live kali iso